 Yes.
 Pulling from the 307 genes in GenAge (part of HAGR, initiated in 2009 as one of the 11 publications that Joao Pedro de Magalhaes and I co-authored) focusing for now on genes that can impact.

-The biggest and fastest payoff is likely to be reduction in $1M costs (and harm) per child of the 5% of children exhibiting severe Mendelian diseases.
+The biggest and fastest payoff is likely to be reduction in $1M costs (and harm) per each of the 5% of children with severe Mendelian diseases.
 Another percent or so preventable adult-onset diseases like 68 genes on the ACMG list.
-Also, an important open-ended set related to de-risking old and new drugs based on precision medicine and related research.
+Also, an important, open-ended set related to de-risking old and new drugs based on precision medicine and related research.

 A personal question; what jumpstarted your love for science and technology?